DJ Mag: History

 Beginning in late 2000, the magazine launched its first pilot website.
 By November 2000, Highbury House Communications had bought Nexus, the magazine's publisher, and the magazine moved its editorial offices to Kentish Town, North London.
 In 2001 dance music journalist Lesley Wright, who was then editor of Scottish dance publication M8 magazine was hired to replace Chris Mellor as editor-in-chief after 10 years running the editorial staff.

 In 2002, Fatboy Slim was featured in the July issue after his free event held in Brighton, England attracted approximately 250,000 clubbers.
 In 2003 the parent company of the publication merged with the magazine publisher WVIP.
 From 2005 the magazine started to expand its publication overseas to include places like Central and South America, Germany, France and Spain.
 In 2006 the magazine was sold to Future plc, one of the largest UK media companies.
 Since 2009 the title has been owned and operated by independent publishing company Thrust Publishing Ltd.

 In 2011, the magazine was launched in the USA.
 After 10 years at the helm of the magazine, editor Lesley Wright left and was replaced by Carl Loben.
 In 2012 the publication switched production to a monthly format.
 Currently the owners of the publication are looking to expand into new markets through licensing deals in the Middle East, Australia, India, Malaysia, Singapore, Vietnam, Japan and China.

+In April 2016, the magazine unveiled its 25th anniversary cover on social media.
+The special issue celebrated 25 "pioneers" of dance music to commemorate the magazine's 25th anniversary.
+Artists featured on the cover included Daft Punk, Jeff Mills, Aphex Twin, and Goldie.
+The Fader criticized the cover for not featuring any women among the 25 artists.

 The current format for the magazine includes sections on dance music industry news, regular features, reviews covering clubs, EDM/dance music, technical equipment; it also includes current Top 100 lists as well as coverage of up and coming EDM events.
 DJ Mag runs a number of awards including its Top 100 DJ Poll, Top 100 Club Poll, Top 100 Festivals Poll, Best of British Awards and its Tech Awards.